wp-plugins/bigbluebutton/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Users can now specify for each meeting if attendees must wait for the moderator.
+* Added default url and salt of a BigBlueButton test server.
+* Code optimization

 = 1.0.1 =
 * Updated to use version 1.2 of the php api.
 * Uses time stamps for the meeting version, which results in better performance.